 “You almost hit a deer.
 Your eye’s cut and you’ve had quite a nose bleed.
 I think you’ve got a broken leg.

 She leaned to increase her pressure on his forehead as a trail of blood escaped the edge of her blouse and threatened to run into his eyes.
 “Don’t worry about it for now,” she said.

 The man’s eyes caught hers and widened again.
 She thought he was about to say something, maybe about how she was dressed…or not dressed.
 Then he turned his gaze aside.

 “Do you hurt anywhere else?” she asked.

-She thought about opening the front of his leathers, but immediately changed her mind.
+She thought about opening the front of his leathers but immediately changed her mind.
 The tight jacket might be holding things in place better than if he were without it.

-“Sweet Jesus, that leg hurts,” he groaned.
+“Sweet Jesus, my leg hurts,” he groaned.

 “I’m sorry.
 Help is on the way.
 I’m not going to leave you.”